 Free Trade Agreements

-The U.S. has free-trade agreements in place with 20 countries to date (and even more on the horizon).
-As an international seller, these free-trade agreements can help reduce or eliminate tariffs for specific categories of products.
-For instance, a country that normally charges a 5% tariff on the value of an imported product will eliminate that tariff for products that originate (as defined in the FTA) in the United States.*
+The U.S. has free-trade agreements in place with 20 countries to date.1 As an international seller, these free-trade agreements can help reduce or eliminate tariffs for specific categories of products.2

 Taking advantage of the negotiated free trade rates may require more record keeping, but that extra effort could save you money if you plan to export into any of the participating countries.